-Satie Sheet Music
+Satie Sheet Music and Biography

 Eric Alfred Leslie Satie is known as a French composer and pianist who was of major influence to twentieth-century music.
 His fame is also attributed to his unique style which was often flippant, ‘out of the ordinary’ and humorous.